iosiro/synthetix-v3-forge/README.md

 ## Synthetix V3 Forge

-** This project aims to enable developers and auditors to quickly test the Synthetix V3 ecosystem. **
+**This project aims to enable developers and auditors to quickly test the Synthetix V3 ecosystem.**

 Synthetix V3 is built using Hardhat and Cannon, which are not optimized for rapid prototyping and testing.
 Although Cannon's strict package usage allows declarative deployments, it can create a bottleneck during early development and testing.
 Rebuilding packages and rerunning tests can take several minutes with each change.

-This repository uses an adapted Router architecture that leverages immutable modules instead of deterministic ones.
+This repository uses an adapted Router architecture that leverages `immutable` modules instead of deterministic ones.
 This allows for the runtime deployment of routers and modules in Forge tests.
 While the Immutable Router incurs a slight gas overhead, it does not alter the overall architecture of Synthetix V3.

-This repository makes use of an adapted Router architecture that leverages `immutable` modules instead of deterministic modules, allowing runtime deployment of routers and modules in forge tests.
-The Immutable Router incurs a slight gas overhead, but overall does not change the architecture of Synthetix V3.

 ## Getting Started